Ooey, Gooey Cheese Empanadas- SO YUM

 A bit about the cheese.
 Costa Rican white cheese is literally only found in Costa Rica (as far as I know!)
 It’s salty, a bit watery, and served in cut squares about 5 centimeters in thickness.
 It’s homemade from fresh whole milk, and a lot of Americans call it “squeaky cheese” because it makes a little squeaking sound in your mouth when you eat it.
 It’s one of those things you either love or hate.
 I happen to love it.

 For this recipe, I substitute mozzarella cheese for the squeaky cheese– I love mozzarella and the flavor is pretty close to that of the Costa Rican white cheese.
 Obviously, the texture is not at all the same, but the flavor is!
-You can also sue queso fresco, found at most grocery stores in the Hispanic section.
+You can also use queso fresco, found at most grocery stores in the Hispanic section.

 We usually don’t eat empanadas for a main meal (except occasionally a breakfast on the go).
 Instead, we eat them as a snack at coffee time or as a snack on a road trip.
-There are countless empanadas stands along the roads in Costa Rica, making this the perfect Costa Rican street food.
+There are countless empanada stands along the roads in Costa Rica, making this the perfect Costa Rican street food.
 So much so that I often find myself craving an empanada when I get in the car to go somewhere in Costa Rica.
-(Like La Fortuna- my favorite place!)
+(Like La Fortuna– my favorite place!)

 Related post: Gluten Free Foods in Costa Rica